 Recent accolades recognizing village livability include:

-- There are over 32,000 jobs in Menomonee Falls - more than one for every adult resident.
+- There are nearly 34,000 jobs in Menomonee Falls - more than one for every adult resident.

 - Residents have a short commute to employment centers throughout the region including downtown Milwaukee, Milwaukee Regional Medical Center, and the Interstate 94 corridor.

 - The Village’s public school districts perform well above Wisconsin averages for state proficiency tests and ACT exams.

 - 45 percent of residents over 25 hold a bachelor’s degree or higher.